 Watchpoints: Developers can set watchpoints on variables to pause execution whenever the variable’s value changes.
 This is particularly useful for tracking down unexpected changes to data.

-Types of debuggers:
+Types of debuggers

+The types of debuggers are as follows:

 Source-level debuggers: Source-level debuggers are essential tools that offer developers a user-friendly interface, displaying the original source code alongside execution details.
 This accessibility simplifies the debugging process, as developers can directly correlate the code with its runtime behavior.
 By allowing developers to set breakpoints, step through code line- by-line, and inspect variables, source-level debuggers facilitate a more intuitive understanding of how the program operates.
 This insight is crucial for identifying logical errors and ensuring that the program adheres to its intended functionality.
 Examples of popular source-level debuggers include GDB (GNU Debugger) for C and C++ programming languages and integrated debugging tools found within IDEs like Visual Studio and Eclipse.
 GDB provides powerful command-line capabilities for debugging applications, enabling developers to navigate through code efficiently and control program execution with precision.
 Integrated debuggers in IDEs offer a more visual approach, combining code editing and debugging features in a single environment.
 This integration enhances productivity by streamlining the development workflow, allowing developers to focus on writing and debugging code seamlessly.
 Overall, source-level debuggers play a vital role in improving code quality and accelerating the software development process.